Words often used in research

 A collection of all the research data currently available about a topic, such as how well a treatment or service works.
 This evidence is used by health and social care professionals to make decisions about services, care or treatment they provide.

-Small, roundtable discussion groups responsible for looking at and talking about specific topics or problems, and may also look at options or solutions.
+Small, roundtable discussion groups responsible for looking at and talking about specific topics or problems.

-The HRA is a part of the Department of Health and Social Care that provides and ensures that standards for health research are met.
+The HRA is a part of the Department of Health and Social Care that provides and ensures that standards for health research are met in England and Wales.